Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, the City requires a building permit for all new construction and remodeling involving structural changes.
 Find documents related to building on our Building and Housing page.

-Building permits are required to construct a fence.
-A building permit is NOT required to replace an existing roof.
+Building permits are required for all fences.
 Visit the Building & Housing page for information about forms and applications required for building.

 Yes, the City requires a permit for signs.
 Compete a Sign Permit Application (PDF) and submit to City Hall, Administration Office.